willemjanvdun/OCA_notes/notes.md

 # Notes OCA
 feel free to add notes via a Pull Request

+## Java Basics
+- Java allows a class to implement multiple interfaces.
+In this way, Java supports multiple inheritance of types.
+"State", on the other hand, is represented by instance fields.
+Only a class can have instance fields and therefore, only a class can have a state.
+(Fields defined in an interface are always implicitly static, even if you don't specify the keyword static explicitly.
+Therefore, an interface does not have any state.)
+- Polymorphism makes code more reusable
+- Polymorphism makes the code more dynamic since it allows the actual decision of which method is to be invoked to be taken at runtame based on the actual object of the class
+- First, static statements/blocks are called IN THE ORDER they are defined.
+Next, instance initializer statements/blocks are called IN THE ORDER they are defined.
+Finally, the constructor is called.
+So, it prints a b c 2 3 4 1.
+- A constructor cannot be final, static or abstract.
+- Overloading of a method occurs when the name of more than one methods is exactly same but the parameter lists are different.
+- A method is said to be overloaded when the other method's name is same and parameters ( either the number or their order) are different.
+- You cannot access a private member of a superclass
+- If you declare a field to be final, it must be explicitly initialized by the time the creation of an object of the class is complete.
+So you can either initialize it immediately.
+You can't change its value once it is set.
+- Protected is not a valid way to encapsulate a field because any class in a package can access the field.

 ## Casting
 - A char value can ALWAYS be assigned to an int variable, since the int type is wider than the char type.
 So casting ```char c``` to ```int i``` is valid.
 - Sometimes we need to fit a value that is larger than the type used in the variable declaration.
 This may result in information loss since some bytes will have to be discarded.